Descanonge/research_support/Administrative/Preparing_your_defense_guide.md

 But it is of course **not mandatory** by any means!

 If the weather is good enough you can do it on the Jussieu ground floor / esplanade.
 The courtyard between 45 and 55 is protected from the rain if needed.
-You can ask for tables at <sciences-DLM-planning@sorbonne-universite.fr>.
+You can ask for tables at *REDACTED*.
 Give them the day and hours, number of tables, and the location.

 Otherwise the room 45-55 417 is open to reservations in the LOCEAN intranet, it can be a little small though.

-You should find trash bags somewhere in conviviality areas, if not ask Moussa.
+You should find trash bags somewhere in conviviality areas, if not ask *REDACTED*.
 Some senior PhDs might already have some table cloth, ask around.

 The IPSL has glasses, plates, cutlery, etc at 45-55 2nd floor.
-You can ask Stéphanie Boniface by mail to borrow them.
+You can ask *REDACTED* by mail to borrow them.
 You will have to wash them and place them back (the evening or morning after).
 There is a dishwasher though.

 Champagne glasses ?